jaxernst/juice-docs/docs/user/project.md

 The lower this rate is, the less of an incentive there is to redeem tokens before others.

+*How to choose:* To start, you should keep this rate at 100% (redemptions on) or 0% (redemptions off), and then adjust from there.

 #### Owner token minting

 If this is enabled, you (the project owner) can issue tokens on demand.

-This will appear risky to supporters, so keep this off unless you're sure you need to enable it.
+*How to choose:* This will appear risky to supporters, so keep this off unless you're completely sure you need to enable it.

 ## NFTs